-Parents, as you read your child’s school report there maybe be a few telling buzz words that creep in again and again: unfocussed, too social, easily distracted.
-And, if I’m honest, my own reports from school probably say the same.
+Parents, when you saw your child’s school report last year there may have been a few telling buzz words that crept in again and again: unfocussed, too social, easily distracted.
+And, if I’m honest, my own reports from school probably said the same.

 Smart phones, social media, busy schedules and always feeling under the pressures of time distract us from the present and the task at hand.

 So how do we teach our kids to engage in the classroom?
 In life?